strapi/strapi/docs/docs/docs/01-core/configuration/00-intro.md

 A Strapi configuration file must export either an object, or a function that returns an object.

-WARNING: There are some discrepencies where certain configuration files such as middlewares may return an array and some files may not be able to export a function.
+WARNING: There are some discrepancies where certain configuration files such as middlewares may return an array and some files may not be able to export a function.
 Please confirm before use, and update this documentation when exceptions are found.

 ### Base Config Names